CashScript/cashscript/website/docs/showcase.md

     <a href="https://bitcatsheroes.club/" target="_blank"><img src="/img/bitcats.png" /></a>
 </div>

-Bitcats Heroes is the first collectibele NFT series on Bitcoin Cash.
+Bitcats Heroes is the first collectible NFT series on Bitcoin Cash.
 The project uses CashScript for its non-custodial minting contract.
 This way the NFT minting guarantees fair access and a transparent NFT launch.
 The minting page uses a web3 wallet connect feature to allow minting directly from the user's smart contract wallet.

 ## Cash-Ninjas